-During the financial year, the best performing sectors were Information Technology and Materials.
-Technology (+44.2%) stocks led the charge following the lead of A.I. themed US Technology stocks despite the continued rise in bond yields.
-Materials stocks also outperformed particularly when the Chinese government announced it was ending its zero Covid strategy.
-However, as yet, this announcement has not been accompanied by large levels of stimulus leading to relatively muted growth in the Chinese economy.
-The worst performing sectors were Healthcare and Consumer Staples, defensive sectors which lagged in a strong market.
+During the financial year, the best performing sectors were Information Technology and Financials.
+Technology (+28.2%) stocks led the charge following the lead of A.I. themed US Technology stocks.
+Financials stocks also outperformed as bad debts stayed low in the banking industry and investors became increasingly more confident of a soft landing.
+The worst performing sectors were Consumer Staples and Materials, which was held back by falling commodity prices.

-The strong divergence in sector performance during the financial year shows the benefit of holding a diversified portfolio that is forward looking rather than investing in stocks with the highest level of historical income which may lag during particular market cycles.
+The strong divergence in sector performance during the financial year shows the benefit of holding a diversified portfolio that is forward looking rather than investing in stocks with the highest level of historical income.